In an ideal world, everyone we encounter is pleasant, kind, and just plain wonderful to be around…

 Negative people expect us to reciprocate their bad behavior and when we do, it is as if we’re attempting to put out fire with fire and as a result create an even bigger fire.

 If the negative situation perpetuate over a long period of time, not only would we find ourselves giving into their negative energy, we may end up becoming just like them in the process.

 So how exactly do we stop this vicious cycle of negativity?

-There’s a cheeky yet brilliant quote that I came across a while ago which stated “When tempted to play fire with fire, remember that the Fire Department generally uses water ” which essentially suggests that rather than opting to reciprocate fire with fire or negativity with negativity, why not use “water” aka positivity and/or kindness to diffuse the flame instead?
+There’s a cheeky yet brilliant quote that I came across a while ago which stated “When tempted to play fire with fire, remember that the Fire Department generally uses water!” which essentially suggests that rather reciprocating their “fire” with more fire or negativity with negativity, why not use “water” aka positivity and/or kindness to diffuse the flame instead?

-I know that the thought of being kind to someone who appears to dedicate their time and effort to make your life a “living hell” is anything but a walk in the park but having tried it in numerous encounters and relationships with negative people, I find it to be the most effective and one that is most beneficial to me.
+I know that the thought of being kind to someone who appears to dedicate their time & effort to make your life a “living hell” is anything but a walk in the park.

-I even used this approach with the most difficult person whom I’ve ever had to deal with and not only did it prevent an unpleasant situation from escalating, that particular person end up offering me a job!
+I even used this approach with the most difficult person whom I’ve ever had to deal with and not only did it prevent unpleasant situations from escalating, that particular person end up offering me a job!

-Often times, when I encounter people who are unkind to me, i find that their negativity does not have so much to do with me rather than themselves.
+Often times, when I encounter people who are unkind to me, I find that their behavior/actions don’t have so much to do with me.
+It has everything to do with themselves.

-For whatever reason, they felt that they have been hurt by others or treated unfairly in life and felt the need to inflict the same pain on others hence our best defense is not to inflict pain back but to extend love, empathy and patience towards them.
+For whatever reason, they felt that they’ve been hurt by others or treated unfairly in life and felt the need to inflict the same pain on others hence our best defense is not to inflict pain back but to extend love, empathy, and patience towards them.

 I’m simply suggesting that there is a better way to deal with negativity and that is to remain kind and positive – or at the very least, be cordial, despite the unpleasant circumstances.